 I feel teaching is way beyond just a profession.
 Teaching is the art of moulding young lives.
 Teaching is not just about giving knowledge but the skill of transforming that knowledge into a lifelong learning experience.

 Teaching is an adventure for real!
 It is like a roller-coaster ride where you encounter unexpected turns and drops coupled with unbelievable excitement.
 A teacher’s day is never predictable; each day is different, each group of students have its own temperament, and each lesson is unique.

 Teaching is the craft of sailing smoothly, even when the winds are rough!
-Teaching is the skill of displaying balance and calm amidst chaos.
-Teaching is not just about training others but also training ourselves throughout the journey.
+It is the skill of displaying balance and calm amidst chaos.
+Teaching is not just about training others but also about training ourselves throughout the journey.
 Yes, it is indeed a journey to self-discovery!

 STUDENTS ARE NOT THE ONLY ONES LEARNING IN THE CLASSROOM!